The Nonprofit Advantage with Social Media

 - Triggered email, are set up to send in response to a specific event.
 An event can include a simple act such as filling out a form on your website which triggers a personalized thank you email.

 - Triggered Clauses, where one or more clauses define the terms for the creation of a specific segment.
-This includes but not limited to:
+This includes, but is not limited to:

 - List segmentation sends email to specific demographics or classifications (volunteer, donors, constituents.)